 If you’d like to have a firsthand experience, you can always fill out our online form to arrange your own free consultation with a nearby hearing healthcare professional, including a hearing test of your own!

 What happens during a hearing test?

-We haven’t seen every hearing specialist at work, but we’d be confident betting against that scenario.
 For an average patient, the course of events of a hearing test will be pretty similar to any other doctor’s appointment (thankfully without the shots.)

 After showing up to your appointment, your hearing healthcare professional will ask you a few questions about any concerns you have or problems you’ve noticed.
 After all, no one knows what you’re going through but you.